retroace/guardian-rss-feed/README.md

 # Guardian Rss Feed
 This is sample project for exposing the api provided by guardian to rss.
+To use rss feed for an article type use the route **/article/{subject}** and to clear the cache use **/clear-cache**

 ## File Structure